-Paris Hilton Poses On Her Knees Wearing Only Rose Petals For ‘The Month Of Love’
+Paris Hilton Poses On Her Knees While Wearing Only Rose Petals For 'The Month Of Love'

 Paris rocked bright red patent stiletto heels that matched her surroundings and placed both hands on her tanned thighs.
 She lifted her shoulders slightly as she showed off her toned arms, turning her head to the right to give the camera a sultry look.

 The 39-year-old oozed Old Hollywood glamour with bright red lipstick and Marilyn Monroe-esque blond curls that skimmed her shoulders.
-The former Simple Life star accessorized with sparkly stud diamond earrings that appeared to be heart shaped.
+The former Simple Life star accessorized with sparkly stud diamond earrings that appeared to be heart-shaped.

-The snap was uploaded as a video, but did not move.
-She tagged a number of accounts, including Pussycat Dolls founder Robin Antin, makeup artist Priscilla Ono, hair stylist Tony Medina, stylist and creative director Sammy K, and multimedia studio Hubble Studio.

-In the caption, she welcomed the new month and alluded to Valentine’s Day.
+In the caption, she welcomed the new month and alluded to Valentine's Day.
+Plenty of Instagram users flooded the comments section with praise.

-“Love this shot,” one person wrote with a heart eye face.
+"Love this shot," one person wrote with a heart-eye face.

-“American beauty,” a second comment read alongside the same emoji.
+"American beauty," a second comment read, with the same emoji.

 "Marilyn Hilton," another commented alongside a rose emoji, referring to Marilyn Monroe.

-“That’s hot!,” a fourth wrote, borrowing Paris’s famous catchphrase.
+"That's hot!" a fourth wrote, borrowing Paris's famous catchphrase.

 Paris is no stranger to showing off her stunning figure on social media.
-She rang in the New Year with a cheeky Instagram upload that showed her posing on a boat in a red and white gingham two-piece as she flashed her booty for the camera while floating around the island of Saint John in the U.S. Virgin Islands.
+She rang in the new year with a cheeky Instagram upload that showed her posing on a boat in a red-and-white gingham two-piece as she flashed her booty for the camera while floating around the island of Saint John in the U.S. Virgin Islands.

 "Beautiful sunny day on New Year's Eve day!"
 Paris captioned the upload, which was a video made up of several stunning photos.